Josh-Tracy/Josh-Tracy.github.io/_posts/2020-07-02-Ansible_Cloudformation.md

 ### Deploying CloudFormation Templates Using Ansible

 ## Background
-<span style="background-color: #9DFBA5">In this 3 part video series I explain how to configure your environment to run Ansible playbooks against AWS resources, how the cloudformation template interacts with Ansible, and the format of the playbook.</span>
+background-color: #9DFBA5">In this 3 part video series I explain how to configure your environment to run Ansible playbooks against AWS resources, how the cloudformation template interacts with Ansible, and the format of the playbook.
 {: style="color:black; font-size: 80%;"}

 #### Part 1: Configure Your Environment to Run Ansible against AWS resources.